dasomoli/translated-content/files/ko/learn/css/styling_text/fundamentals/index.md

 - {{cssxref("text-underline-position")}}: Specify the position of underlines set using the `text-decoration-line` property `underline` value.
 - {{cssxref("text-rendering")}}: Try to perform some text rendering optimization.

-Text layout styles
+Text layout styles:

 - {{cssxref("text-indent")}}: Specify how much horizontal space should be left before the beginning of the first line of the text content.
 - {{cssxref("text-overflow")}}: Define how overflowed content that is not displayed is signaled to users.
 - {{cssxref("white-space")}}: Define how whitespace and associated line breaks inside the element are handled.
 - {{cssxref("word-break")}}: Specify whether to break lines within words.
-- {{cssxref("direction")}}: Define the text direction (This depends on the language and usually it's better to let HTML handle that part as it is tied to the text content.)
+- {{cssxref("direction")}}: Define the text direction.
+(This depends on the language and usually it's better to let HTML handle that part as it is tied to the text content.)
 - {{cssxref("hyphens")}}: Switch on and off hyphenation for supported languages.
 - {{cssxref("line-break")}}: Relax or strengthen line breaking for Asian languages.
 - {{cssxref("text-align-last")}}: Define how the last line of a block or a line, right before a forced line break, is aligned.
 - {{cssxref("text-orientation")}}: Define the orientation of the text in a line.
-- {{cssxref("word-wrap")}}: Specify whether or not the browser may break lines within words in order to prevent overflow.
+- {{cssxref("overflow-wrap")}}: Specify whether or not the browser may break lines within words in order to prevent overflow.
 - {{cssxref("writing-mode")}}: Define whether lines of text are laid out horizontally or vertically and the direction in which subsequent lines flow.

-## 글꼴 약식 (shorthand)
+## Font shorthand

 Many font properties can also be set through the shorthand property {{cssxref("font")}}.
 These are written in the following order: {{cssxref("font-style")}}, {{cssxref("font-variant")}}, {{cssxref("font-weight")}}, {{cssxref("font-stretch")}}, {{cssxref("font-size")}}, {{cssxref("line-height")}}, and {{cssxref("font-family")}}.